VAM7686/RandomPhoto/README.md

 ## Requirements
 - Xcode 12 or later
 - Swift 5.3 or later
-- A Firebase account and a Realtime Database
+- (Optional) A Firebase account and a Realtime Database

 ## Installation
 1. Clone this repository